bgveenstra/fundamentals/10_chapter/intro.md

 # Functions

-Now that we've had the opportunity to learn the basics of JavaScript including data types and control flow; now it's time to learn functional programming.
+We've had the opportunity to learn the basics of JavaScript including data types and control flow; now it's time to learn functional programming.

-But first... a little math.

-**Function** is a term that comes out of mathematics.
-You may remember seeing it in a high school algebra class.
-The basic idea of a function is simple - it's a relationship between a set of inputs and a set of outputs.
+**Function** is a term that comes out of mathematics as a relationship between a set of inputs and a set of outputs.
+You may remember some function notation from high school math classes.

-Consider the relationship between a variable `x` and the function `f`.
-The function `f` takes the input `x` and spits out a single output (`f(x)`).
+For example, we can imagine a function `f` that takes the input `x` and spits out a single output: `f(x)`.

 <br>
 <center><img src="../assets/chapter5/function.png"></center>
 <br>

-If we were shown the output (`f(x)`) for each value of `x`:
+If you have a function where the output is double the input, this relationship is written as `f(x) = 2 * x`.
+We can write out the output (`f(x)`) for various values of `x`:

 | x  | f(x) |
 |:-: |:-:   |